believer/coc-rescript/README.md

 ## Features

 - Formatting

-- Some error highlighting when formatting fails
+### Upcoming features

+- Error highlighting (This works when using the `master` version of `bs-platform` which has added a compiler output log.
+Hopefully it'll be released soon)

 ## Installation